propsandtransforms/splunk/Splunk-SysAdmin.md

 #### Monitoring Files

-- A monitor input defines a specific file as the data source
+A monitor input defines a specific file as the data source
 - The current content of the file is ingested
 - The file is continuously monitored for new content
 - Splunk tracks file status and automatically continues monitoring at the correct file location after a restart

-- The file monitor supports any text file format, such as:
+The file monitor supports any text file format, such as:
 - Plain text data files
 - Structured text files, such as CSV, XML, JSON
 - Multi-line logs, such as Log4J
 - Splunk can also read files compressed with gzip

 #### Monitoring Directories

-- A monitor input can define a directory tree as the data source
+A monitor input can define a directory tree as the data source
 - Splunk recursively traverses through the directory structure
 - All discovered text files are consumed, including compressed files
   - Unzips compressed files automatically before ingesting them, one at a time
 - Any files added to the directory tree in the future are included
   - Automatically detects and handles log file rotation

-- The input settings are applied to all files in the directory
+The input settings are applied to all files in the directory
 - sourcetype, host and index -- if specified -- are applied to all files in the tree
 - source= the file name (absolute path)
 - Automatic sourcetyping is recommended for directories that contain mixed file types
   - Can override exceptions manually
   - Automatic sourcetyping is disabled if the sourcetype attribute is defined

 #### Monitor Input Options in inputs.conf

+inputs.conf
 ```
 [monitor://<path>]
 disabled=[0|1|false|true]